lavalink-devs/Lavalink/IMPLEMENTATION.md

 ```

 #### Track Searching
-Lavalink supports searching on a limited number of sources, however this can be expanded through the implementation of custom source managers registered via plugins or other means.
-The default search prefixes for YouTube are `ytsearch:` and `ytmsearch:`, where the latter is used for searching YouTube Music.
-The last search prefix is `scsearch:` which is used for searching SoundCloud.
+Lavalink supports searching via YouTube, YouTube Music, and Soundcloud.
+To search, you must prefix your identifier with `ytsearch:`, `ytmsearch:`,  or `scsearch:`respectively.

 When a search prefix is used, the returned `loadType` will be `SEARCH_RESULT`.
 Note that, disabling the respective source managers renders these search prefixes redundant.
+Plugins may also implement prefixes to allow for more search engines.

 ### Track Decoding API